 “Council froze rates and fees in this year’s budget as part of its multi-million-dollar COVID-19 stimulus and recovery initiative Our City, Our Response,” City of Mount Gambier Acting CEO Barbara Cernovskis said.

-“Now that our community is finding its feet again following the pandemic, the 4.5% average annual rate increase will be reinstated on rates notices in 2021/2022 as outlined in the Long Term Financial Plan.”
+“Now that our community is finding its feet again following the pandemic, the 4.5% increase in gross rate revenue will be reinstated on rates notices in 2021/2022 as outlined in the Long Term Financial Plan.”

 The delivery of services such as the Library, Mount Gambier Visitor Information Services, The Riddoch Arts and Cultural Centre, parks, gardens, infrastructure and asset maintenance, waste collection and disposal continue to represent significant components of Council's budget.

 Council proposes to alter the standard rating policy structure for 2021/2022 to implement a Waste Service Charge (WSC) to highlight the annual individual ratepayer waste management cost on rate notices.